 - Certified Internal Auditor, or CIA

-The Benefits of a Bachelor’s in Accounting
+What are the Benefits of a Bachelor’s in Accounting?

 The Bureau of Labor Statistics reports that accountants and auditors with a bachelor’s degree can reasonably expect to earn around $70,000 per year.
 This number reflects the estimate as a median based on all of the employees within this field.
-Compensation can be much higher or even lower depending on the industry, employer’s needs and other variables.
+Compensation can be much higher or even lower depending on the industry, employer’s needs, and other variables.

 A bachelor’s degree in accounting remains a robust and versatile credential that is still valuable in the employment market even after the technology boom affected the accounting industry through automation.